How Scholarships Work: A Complete Guide For Students

 What are Merit-Based Scholarships?

-Students who have academic, athletic, artistic, or other achievements can get merit-based scholarships.
+Students who have academic, athletic, artistic, leadership, or other achievements can get merit-based scholarships.
 These scholarships reward the student’s talent, skill, or potential, not their financial need.
 Colleges, universities, organizations, or individuals can offer merit-based scholarships.
 Some examples of merit-based scholarships are:

 • National Honor Society Scholarship: The National Honor Society offers this scholarship to students who are NHS members and demonstrate excellence in scholarship, leadership, service, and character.
 The chapter determines the amount and criteria of the National Honor Society Scholarship, but it usually ranges from $1,000 to $25,000.